 Contrary to what many believe, few trees are cut down solely for the purpose of producing paper plates.
-Every tree harvested in Finland is used completely, and our paper plates are actually mostly made from spill-over material, which is material not necessary to any other industry.
+Every tree harvested in Finland is used completely, and our paper plates are actually also made from spill-over material, which is material not necessary to any other industry.

 Bark, branches & top: renewable energy production

 Furthermore, the Finnish forests, covering 75% of the country, are growing at a rate far surpassing logging.
 The surplus of growth amounts to over 100 million cubic meters per year.
 Finland also has the highest share of strictly protected forests, 2,7 million hectares, equaling 12% of all forest land.